YKarsten/Principal_diagnoses_DE_US/README.md

 3. **SQL Queries**: The SQL queries used in this analysis are available in the [project's code repository](principal_diagnosis.sql).
 You can run these queries against your MySQL database to extract and transform the data.

-4. **View Creation (WIP)**: To visualize the data in Tableau, you can create views based on the SQL queries you've executed.
-Please note that this part is a work in progress.
+4. **View Creation**: To visualize the data in Tableau, you can create views based on the SQL queries.
+You can find the views I generated [here](views)

+5. **Data Transformation**: It's important to mention that for proper interpretation by Tableau, the initial queries or default data format needed to be transformed into a long format (unpivot).
+This transformation was done to enable more effective data visualization and analysis.

+6. **Creating Views for Visualization**: To facilitate data visualization, I have created specific views that align with the long format data structure.
+These views are optimized for use with Tableau and provide a streamlined way to generate insightful visualizations based on the data.

 The project involves a comparative analysis of hospital discharge data from Germany and the United States over a ten-year period, from 2012 to 2021.
 The primary objective is to gain insights into the principal diagnoses recorded in hospitals in these two countries and understand any significant trends or variations in healthcare utilization.